tomwhartung/jmws_accoutrements/doc/wordpress/upgrading/upgrading-4_7_3_to_4_9_5.md

 ## Step (5) Updating wp core and plugins on barbara:

+**Note!**

+- Rather than copy the database from one host to another, we upgrade the code and let WP update the DB.

 ### 5.1.
 Make sure database is backed up (in previous section "All Hosts: above)

 Run commands: